OverGravy/FastlaneFury/README.md

 # Future feature

 - User will be able to zoom on a singol car.
-- Car will have a much realistic movement.
-- There will be a menu to change some option about the car and visualization.
-- There will be different type of veicle and by loading data from a file there will be different veicle with different statistics.
 - There will be some information that will work as button on the bottom of the screen.

 # Actual problem